The Dirac equation across the horizons of the 5D Myers-Perry geometry : Separation of variables, radial asymptotic behaviour and Hamiltonian formalism: Introduction

-The paper is organized as follows.
-In Section \ref{5DMP}, we introduce the 5D Myers-Perry geometry in Boyer-Lindquist coordinates, and in Section \ref{EF} we construct Eddington--Finkelstein-type coordinates for the metric which are regular across the horizons.
-In Section \ref{frame}, we construct a regular orthonormal frame by applying a regularizing local Lorentz transformation to Kinnersley-type Newman-Penrose vectors.
-In Section \ref{Cartan}, we use the above-mentioned regular frame and the first Cartan structure equation to explicitly formulate the Dirac equation.
+The paper is organised as follows.
+In Section \ref{5DMP}, we introduce the 5D Myers--Perry geometry in Boyer--Lindquist coordinates, and in Section \ref{EF} we derive Eddington--Finkelstein-type coordinates which are regular across the horizons.
+In Section \ref{Cartan}, we use a regular orthonormal frame to explicitly formulate the Dirac equation.
+The construction of the regular frame from the Kinnersley-type Newman--Penrose vectors of \cite{Wu_2008}, as well as details of the computation of the Dirac operator, can be found in Appendix \ref{frameappendix}.
 We then use an ansatz similar to Chandrasekhar's ansatz \cite{chandrasekhar} to separate the Dirac equation into radial and angular ODEs in Section \ref{sepvar}.
 The asymptotic behaviour of solutions to the radial ODE is described by Propositions \ref{eventasympt}, \ref{Cauchyasympt} and \ref{infinityasympt} in Section \ref{asymptotics}.
-In Section \ref{self-adj}, we establish the essential self-adjointness of the Dirac Hamiltonian with a suitable domain of definition using the results of \cite{Finster_2016}, and in Section \ref{intrep} we use this self-adjointness to construct an integral spectral representation for the Dirac propagator in terms of Green's functions of the radial ODE using Stone's formula.
-Finally, the paper concludes with a brief section on perspectives.
+In Section \ref{self-adj}, we establish the essential self-adjointness of the Dirac Hamiltonian with a suitable domain of definition using the results of \cite{Finster_2016}, and in Section \ref{angularprojectors} we construct spectral projectors for the angular Dirac operator with slightly complex frequencies for small masses and suitably bounded frequencies using the method of slightly non-self-adjoint perturbations \cite{Finster_2006}.
+Finally, we construct in Section \ref{intrep} an integral spectral representation for the Dirac propagator for initial data subject to the above restrictions on the mass and frequency spectrum in terms of Green's functions of the radial ODE using a variant of Stone's formula.